 The price of each cryptocurrency varies widely and is determined by the supply and demand in the market.
 The price of a cryptocurrency is typically determined by the price of the most recent trade on a cryptocurrency exchange.

 When a new cryptocurrency is launched, its price is often initially set by the creators or developers, who determine the initial supply and set the initial price.
-The initial price of a cryptocurrency can vary widely depending on various factors, including the demand for the cryptocurrency and the overall market sentiment towards cryptocurrencies.

 How are institutions planning to use cryptos?